Explore our milestones

 A major brand campaign is launched to significantly raise awareness of the company in the U.S. under the banner "Get to Know Sun Life."

-Sun Life continues to build its brand around the world and acquires naming rights to Sun Life Stadium in Florida – home to the Miami Dolphins football team and other major sporting and entertainment events.
+Sun Life Financial continues to build its brand around the world and acquires naming rights to Sun Life Stadium in Miami, Florida.

 Sun Life Financial celebrates a double anniversary in March – 10 years since the company demutualized and became a public company on March 22, 2000 – and 145 years since its founding on March 18, 1865.